gkossakowski/kentuckymule/notes.md

 piecemeal by executing completers and collecting missing dependencies.
 Only completers that haven't ran yet are considered as missing dependencies.

-Above, in the "Completers design" section, I described the origins of the coopertive multitasking design of completers.
+Above, in the "Completers design" section, I described the origins of the cooperative multitasking design of completers.
 I speculated in that section what capabilities the cooperative multitasking could unlock.

 The redesigned completers queue takes these earlier speculations and turns them into an implementation.

 The queue:

-  * tracks completers dependencies that are returned upon their execution
+  * tracks completers' dependencies that are returned upon their execution
   * schedules completers to execute
   * detects cycles in completer dependencies with almost no additional overhead(!)